9rw/KraiWa/README.md

 A tiny Discord bot that posts concise voice channel join/leave/move messages to a configured log channel and exposes a small keep-alive endpoint at `/`.

 Quick start
-1. Create a `.env` in the project root with:
+1. Rename the .env.example file to .env:

+2. Update environment values:

 ```env
 # Discord bot token — get this from https://discord.com/developers/applications